hughfdjackson/flywheel/README.md

 # Flywheel

-Flywheel is a micro-lib (maybe even micro-micro lib) for making animation- and game-loops, implementing HTML5's RequestAnimationFrame while maintaining backwards compatibility.
+Flywheel is a little lib for making animation- and game-loops, implementing HTML5's RequestAnimationFrame while maintaining backwards compatibility.

 ## Example